esi/esi-issues/.github/ISSUE_TEMPLATE/bug.md

+---
+name: Bug
+about: "Report a bug you have encountered using ESI (e.g. unexpected responses).
+Note: `502` or `503` errors are not bugs.
+Retry your request again in the future."
+---

 # Bug

 This template contains an example bug report.
 Please replace all text except for the checklist and the section headers (they start with \#).
 Thank you for your contribution to improving ESI.